Shale gas: Human health impacts

-Social impacts

-Shale gas development leads to a series of tiered socio-economic effects during boom conditions.
-These include both positive and negative aspects.
-Along with other forms of unconventional energy, shale oil and gas extraction has three direct initial aspects: increased labour demand (employment); income generation (higher wages); and disturbance to land and/or other economic activity, potentially resulting in compensation.
-Following these primary direct effects, the following secondary effects occur: in-migration (to meet labour demand), attracting temporary and/or permanent residents, Increased demand for goods and services; leading to increased indirect employment.
-The latter two of these can fuel each other in a circular relationship during boom conditions (i.e. increased demand for goods and services creates employment which increase demand for goods and services).
-These increases place strain on existing infrastructure.
-These conditions lead to tertiary socio-economic effects in the form of increased housing values; increased rental costs; construction of new dwellings (which may take time to be completed); demographic and cultural changes as new types of people move to the host region; changes to income distribution; potential for conflict; potential for increased substance abuse; and provision of new types of services.
-The reverse of these effects occurs over bust conditions, with a decline in primary effects leading to a decline in secondary effects and so on.
-However, the bust period of unconventional extraction may not be as severe as from conventional energy extraction.
-Due to the dispersed nature of the industry and ability to adjust drilling rates, there is debate in the literature as to how intense the bust phase is and how host communities can maintain social resilience during downturns.

 Landscape impacts

 Coal mining radically alters whole mountain and forest landscapes.
 Beyond the coal removed from the earth, large areas of forest are turned inside out and blackened with toxic and radioactive chemicals.
 There have been reclamation successes, but hundreds of thousands of acres of abandoned surface mines in the United States have not been reclaimed, and reclamation of certain terrain (including steep terrain) is nearly impossible.

 Where coal exploration requires altering landscapes far beyond the area where the coal is, aboveground natural gas equipment takes up just one percent of the total surface land area from where gas will be extracted.
 The environmental impact of gas drilling has changed radically in recent years.
 Vertical wells into conventional formations used to take up one-fifth of the surface area above the resource, a twenty-fold higher impact than current horizontal drilling requires.
 A six-acre horizontal drill pad can thus extract gas from an underground area 1,000 acres in size.